Eating Disorders: Feeling Better About Yourself

 People who have eating disorders are often very self-critical.
-Learning to be easier on yourself is essential.
+Try some of the following ideas to feel better about yourself.

 Author: Healthwise Staff

 Kathleen Romito MD - Family Medicine

 W. Stewart Agras MD, FRCPC - Psychiatry